E. J. Williams Jr.

-Eddie "E.J."
-Williams Jr. (born November 4, 2001) is an American college football wide receiver for the Indiana Hoosiers.
-He previously played college football for the Clemson Tigers.
-A former top-100 recruit, he initially played at Central High School in his hometown of Phenix City, Alabama.
-After committing to Clemson over offers from 24 other NCAA Division I teams, he played 12 games in his freshman year in 2020 before injuries caused him to miss time during the next two season.
-Williams then transferred to Indiana where he began playing since 2023; he briefly entered the transfer portal in October 2024 before rejoining the program under coach Curt Cignetti two months later.
+Eddie "E. J." Williams Jr. (born November 14, 2001) is an American professional football wide receiver.
+He played college football for the Clemson Tigers and the Indiana Hoosiers.
+He was signed by the Raiders after going undrafted in the 2026 NFL draft.

 Early life

-Williams was born in Phenix City, Alabama where he attended Central High School.
+Williams attended Central High School in Phenix City, Alabama.
 During his junior and senior seasons there, he recorded 84 receptions for 1,407 yards and 19 touchdowns, including 44 receptions, 739 yards and 11 touchdowns in his senior season alone.
 He was selected to the Under Armour All-America Game after his senior year and was also named the Most Valuable Player from the Alabama-Mississippi All-Star game where he had 6 receptions for 98 yards.
 He received 25 NCAA Division I offers, including from Alabama, Auburn, Georgia, LSU, and Tennessee, but ultimately committed to Clemson.